-Registration is CLOSED.
+Registration is OPEN!

-The cost of the program is $25.
+Cost Info: The cost of the program is $25.
 MCRRC Membership is required for participation.

 Everyone will need to provide their own water (required for every run), fuel and first aid supplies as needed.
-Anyone who wants to bring food or after-run treats for the group is welcome to that on their own.
+Anyone who wants to bring food or after-run treats for the group is welcome to do that on their own.

-Program Directors – Paul & Mary Foster
+Program Directors: Mary Foster

-Communication Methods: We will use a Yahoo group to facilitate communications.
+Communication Methods: We will use a private, online group to facilitate communications.
 Everyone will be required to join this group to participate in the program.
-A link the program’s Yahoo group will be provided in the confirmation message you receive after joining the program, or you will otherwise be invited to join.Participants are also required to join MCRRC-info , the club’s listserv for delivering important club information including race announcements or changes, track closures due to weather or other issues, etc. When joining any of the Yahoo groups, please include your first and last name in the “comment from user” field so that your membership to the group can be verified.
+Instructions on how to join this group will be provided by the Program Director.Participants are also encouraged to join MCRRC-info , the club’s listserv for delivering important club information including race announcements or changes, track closures due to weather or other issues, etc. When joining any of the Yahoo groups, please include your first and last name in the “comment from user” field so that your membership to the group can be verified.

 Volunteer Requirement: MCRRC is a volunteer organization.
 The staff for this and all other training programs as well as that of all the races we conduct are volunteers.
 To support the club, participants in this program will be asked to volunteer for at least one, if not more, club races or events.